Canadian patriotic music: Popular patriotic songs

 "Something to Sing About" is a patriotic song written by folk singer Oscar Brand in 1963 that sings the praises of the many different regions of Canada.
 It was used as the theme for Let's Sing Out, a folk music show that aired on CTV and CBC and was the theme song for the Canadian pavilion at Expo 67, and there was once a movement for it to chosen as Canada's national anthem in 1965.

+Canadiana Suite is a 1964 Canadian jazz album by pianist and composer Oscar Peterson.
+Each song is inspired by his travels through Canada, ordered geographically from east ("Ballad to the East," about the Maritimes) to west ("Land of the Misty Giants," the Rockies).
+Peterson described the album as "my musical portrait of the Canada I love."
+Canadiana Suite was inducted into the Canadian Songwriters Hall of Fame in 2008.